Add Office 2003 Menus to Office 2007 or 2010

 What’s So Different About Office 2007, 2010 and 2013?
 The ‘ribbon’ – a new set of toolbars placed on tabs in a tab bar.
 If you have a newer version of Office you will know just how different they are to the old Office 2003 menu system.
 Newcomers to Office may like the ribbon but more experienced users may hate it.

 It is almost as if Microsoft tried to justify the price of upgrading by purposely moving and changing every possible option on every toolbar and menu just so that it ‘looks’ new…

-UBitMenu is a small program that works with XP, Vista and Windows 7 and adds classic Office 2003 menus to both Office 2007 and 2010 as shown in the example below.
+UBitMenu is a small program that works with all versions of Windows from XP and Vista through to Windows 7 and Windows 8 – it adds classic Office 2003 type of menus to Office 2007, 2010 or 2013 as shown in the example below.